top of page

 What is Guinea Nomics?

 Guinea Nomics is a people-centered way to talk about Economics as delivered by... guinea pigs.
 (The pet kind, not the lab kind.)
-We approach Economics as a scientific discipline, and define Microeconomics as the study of individual decision-making, and Macroeconomics as the study of how resources are distributed across society.
+We approach Economics as a scientific discipline.
+We treat Microeconomics as the study of individual decision-making, and Macroeconomics as the study of how resources are distributed across society.

 Why the guinea pigs?